omidi/DWT-toolbox/README.md

 More specifically, users can find the following functionalities:

 * DWT model: Using this feature of the toolbox, users can identify TF binding sites (TFBSs).
-It is a C++ implementation of the DWT model, which scans DNA sequences for identifying TFBSs under the positional dependency (DWT) model.
+It is a C++ implementation of the DWT model, which scans DNA sequences for identifying TFBSs under the DWT model.
 This code comes with a useful Python wrapper script that can be used for running the C++ code and calculating the posterior probability of the TF binding.
 * Posterior of positional dependency: For calculating the probability of positional dependency between any pairs of positions, we have implemented a C++ program.
 Given a set of binding sites, this program can give an indea about which pairs of positions are highly dependent.
 * diLogo: A Python script for generating 'diLogo' which is a a graphical representation of the positional dependency model.
 DiLogo is the cousin of the well-known sequence logo, which includes information on positional dependency and the di-nucleotide tendency at the dependent positions.
 This script receives, as input, a DWT flat file and posteriors of positional dependency between all pairs of positions.
 * Fitting a DWT model: Sometimes we would like to fit a DWT model to a set of observed TF binding DNA sequences.
 For example, peaks that are extracted from a ChIP-seq assay.
 This Python implementation can be used for this purpose.
-To run the script, users need a set of DNA sequences (FASTA format) and an initial position specific weight matrix (PSWM or WM) model.
-The latter can be extracted from known PSWM databases, such as JASPAR or SwissRegulon.
+To run the script, users need a set of DNA sequences (FASTA format) and an initial PSWM model.
+The latter can be extracted from known PSWM databases, such as [JASPAR](http://jaspar.genereg.net/) or [SwissRegulon](http://swissregulon.unibas.ch/fcgi/sr/swissregulon).

 For compiling the C++ codes, we created `Makefile` under `Source` directory.
 In Linux and Mac, it's fairly easy: just run  `make all` command while in the `Source` directory and the binaries for the programs will be created.
 Here, we have explicitly assumed that the `g++` is already installed in the machine.
 For more information see [here](https://gcc.gnu.org/).